Ted Tetzlaff

-Dale H. "Ted" Tetzlaff (3 June 1903, Los Angeles, California – 7 January 1995, Sausalito, California) was an Academy Award-nominated Hollywood cinematographer active in the 1930s and 1940s.
+Ted Dale Tetzlaff (born Dale Herbert Tetzlaff; June 3, 1903 – January 7, 1995) was an American Academy Award-nominated cinematographer active in the 1930s and 1940s.

 Career

 Tetzlaff was particularly favored by the actress Carole Lombard, whom he photographed in 10 films.

 After World War II service as a US Army Major, he became a film director, and directed about a dozen films from 1947 to 1957, including the film noir classic The Window (1949).

 His father was racecar driver and film stuntman Teddy Tetzlaff (1883–1929).